Of Silver, of Scars

 the Antankarana of Northern Madagascar

-In Madagascar, silence surrounding colonial trauma has justified “positive” relations between the Antankarana people and the French by displacing blame onto the hegemonic Merina ethnic group, preventing the establishment of a functioning nation-state.
-Based on ethnographic research conducted in the city of Ambilobe in November 2015, this study explores how Antankarana trauma is passed down through normalized sensory experience, or silenced by lack thereof.
-While trauma of the Merina conquest is embodied, the trauma of French colonization has been abstracted from the body by its absence in Malagasy ancestral systems.
-In addition, the encroachment of visual technologies that were introduced with European presence on the island has impacted how traumas are remembered differently from different eras.
-Ultimately, decolonization requires critical consideration of how embodiment interacts with historical trauma and how this may shape post-colonial ethnic relations, calling for attention to the body’s daily interaction with memory and systems of power.
+In Madagascar, silence surrounding colonial trauma has justified “positive” relations between the Antankarana people and the French by displacing blame onto the hegemonic Merina ethnic group, preventing the establishment of a cohesive nation-state.
+Based on ethnographic research conducted in the city of Ambilobe in 2015, this study explores how collective Antankarana memory is passed down through normalized sensory experience, or silenced by lack thereof.
+While memory of the Merina conquest is embodied, the trauma of French colonization has been abstracted from the body by its absence in Malagasy ancestral systems.
+In addition, the encroachment of visual technologies introduced with European presence on the island has impacted how traumatic memories from different eras are embodied and remembered differently.
+As this study shows how the embodiment of historical trauma may shape post-colonial ethnic relations, it calls for attention to the body’s daily interaction with memory and systems of power in the movement toward decolonization.

 In some ways, it is easier to see bits of history littered around as an outsider—images of the taxi-brousse windshield lying shattered in the ditch or the steel guardrail folded neatly over the bridge’s edge immediately conjure up their tragedies.
 But day by day, these past traumas are habituated into daily life by people who live in their presence—women hang laundry over the twisted guardrail; children collect the blue shards of glass to attach to their hand-made trucks.
 These events slip gradually into the cracks of everyday awareness, gently molding a new landscape on which the the world will operate. […]